On-line predictive linear regression: Appendix G: Possible ideas for the discussion

 In this paper we did not discuss tolerance intervals.
 They can be regarded as an attempt to attain strong validity in the off-line framework.

-We sometimes (e.g., in our use of the de Finetti and Gauss predictors for the Gauss--de Finetti linear model) violated both the conditionality and sufficiency principles; the second one is more sacrosanct.
-Another violation of the sufficiency principle: inductive conformal predictors in \citealt{vovk/etal:2005book}.
+We sometimes (e.g., in our use of the IID and Gauss predictors for the IID--Gauss model) violated both the conditionality and sufficiency principles; the second one is more sacrosanct.
+Another violation of the sufficiency principle: inductive conformal predictors in \cite{vovk/etal:2005book}.

-The de Finetti model is usually regarded as non-parametric and the Gauss linear model as parametric.
+The IID model is usually regarded as non-parametric and the Gauss linear model as parametric.
 To us, this is not so obvious: if the $\mathbf{x}_n$ are regarded as parameters, the Gauss linear model becomes non-parametric.} \fi